-- 1. Graduate Application (https://lcu.edu/admissions/graduate-application/) - 2. \$35 application fee if not submitted with the application, may be paid online, by calling 806-720-7599, or by mailing a check or money order made out to "LCU." - 3.
-Credit Agreement Students may fax (toll-free: 1-866-784-5663) or scan a copy to Marcia.Crabtree@lcu.edu. - 4.
+- Graduate Application \$60 application fee if not submitted with the application, may be paid online, by calling 806-720-7599, or by mailing a check or money order made out to "LCU." - Credit Agreement Students may fax (toll-free: 1-866-784-5663) or scan a copy to Cindy.McCrady@lcu.edu. - 3.
 Official undergraduate transcript(s), showing a regionally accredited bachelor's degree awarded, and any previous post-baccalaureate or graduate work.
 A minimum GPA of 3.0 is required for unconditional admissions consideration. - a.
 In order to be considered official, all transcripts must arrive sealed in the university's envelope, bearing official marks/seals.
-E-scripts are considered official only when sent directly from the university to Marcia.Crabtree@lcu.edu or GraduateAdmisssons@lcu.edu. - b.
+E-scripts are considered official only when sent directly from the university to Cindy.McCrady@lcu.edu or GraduateAdmisssons@lcu.edu. - b.
 Courses taken for the degree must include a minimum of 39 upper level hours.
 Hours awarded for life or work experience will not satisfy upper level requirements.
 Vocational courses will not be counted toward the 120 academic hour requirement.
 Evidence of grade point averages, degrees, and test scores must be on official transcripts or official score reports.
-Students on probation or suspension at other institutions are not eligible for admission. - 5.
+Students on probation or suspension at other institutions are not eligible for admission. - 4.
 Three letters of reference are required.
 See admissions coordinator for details regarding reference requirements.
-Applicants will personally complete the first section of the electronic form. - a.
+Applicants will send the appropriate link to each recommender. - a.
 Academic Reference - b.
 Personal Reference - c.
-Professional Reference - 6.
-Proof of meningitis vaccination.
+Professional Reference - Proof of meningitis vaccination.
 Applicants who will be 22 years old or older by the first day of the start of the semester are exempt from this requirement.
 Please see Meningitis Vaccine Requirements for more information.

 Application items should be submitted no later than four weeks prior to the beginning of a session.
-Any items that need to be mailed should be submitted to Lubbock Christian University, Attn: Marcia Crabtree, Graduate Behavioral Sciences, 5601 19th Street, Lubbock, TX 79407.
+Any items that need to be mailed should be submitted to Lubbock Christian University, Attn: Cindy McCrady, Graduate Programs -Psychology & Counseling, 5601 19th Street, Lubbock, TX 79407.